mhenson1989/MechaCar_Statistical_Analysis/README.md

 ![Deliverable 1](https://github.com/mhenson1989/MechaCar_Statistical_Analysis/blob/main/Images/Deliverable1_Output.PNG)

--*Question #1: Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?* The coefficients that provided a non-random amount of variance are ground_clearance and vehicle_length.
+- ***Question #1: Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?*** The coefficients that provided a non-random amount of variance are ground_clearance and vehicle_length.

--*Question #2: Is the slope of the linear model considered to be zero?* The p-value of my linear regression analysis is 5.35e-11.
+- ***Question #2: Is the slope of the linear model considered to be zero?*** The p-value of my linear regression analysis is 5.35e-11.
 This is significantly smaller than the assumed significance level of 0.05%.
 Therefore, it is sufficiently proven that there is evidence to reject a null hypothesis, and that the slope of my linear model is not zero.

--*Question #3: Does this linear model predict mpg of MechaCar prototypes effectively?* When looking at the R-squared value of 0.7149, it indicates an approximate accuracty of 71%, which almost equates to a 1 and 4 chance of being inaccurate.
+- ***Question #3: Does this linear model predict mpg of MechaCar prototypes effectively?*** When looking at the R-squared value of 0.7149, it indicates an approximate accuracty of 71%, which almost equates to a 1 and 4 chance of being inaccurate.
 Though this is not bad odds, I would recommend bolstering this model to increase it's r-squared value.

 ## Summary Statistics on Suspension Coils